craigwalton/PropertyExplorer/README.md

 The data for properties are from various online real estate listing sites.
 They are not covered by the license for this repo and are used here for personal, non-commercial use only.

-## Run
+## Run web app

-Add a Google Maps API key to a .env file in the root of this repo.
+Create a `web-app/.env` file and add a Google Maps API key.
 The API key should be restricted to just 3D map tiles.
 Consider also restricting which domain requests can come from.

     VITE_GOOGLE_MAPS_API_KEY=